FREQUENTLY ASKED QUESTIONS

 How much do you charge?
 Do you take insurance?

 My rate is $175 per 50-minute session and $185 per 50-minute EMDR session.
 When longer sessions are needed, my rate is prorated.

 Rates are determined during our initial phone consultation.
 I am an out-of-network provider, which means I am not contracted with insurance companies.
-However, if requested, I will be glad to provide a "superbill" receipt that you may submit to your insurance company if you wish for a possible out of network reimbursement.
+However, if requested, I will be glad to provide a "superbill" receipt that you may submit to your insurance company if you wish for a possible out-of-network reimbursement.

 What is a LMFT?